jennxu23/patient_co-pilot/README.md

 Once you get the environment set up, run `streamlit run home_page.py ` to run the app.
 The app will prompt you to enter a surgery.
 The resources page will populate with information about your surgery, and then you can use the chatbot to learn more about your surgery.

 ## Collaborators
-Mishaal Ali M.D, Kate Callon, Jennifer Xu, Edward Yap M.D
+Mishaal Ali MD, Kate Callon, Jennifer Xu, Edward Yap MD